Missouri Contractor License Courses, Classes & Exam Prep

 Step 6.
 Apply For A License

 Once you've collected all of your materials, it's time to submit your application.
 Where you submit your application materials depends on your municipality.
-Most offices accept applications in person or through the mail.
-More often than not, there's some fee associated with the submission process.

 Step 7.
 Decide Which Exam You Should Take